mbarzeev/npmapper/README.md

 Feature | Description
 ------------ | -------------
 Single script or all | You can tell `npmapper` to either go through the entire scripts on the package.json file or just a single one, using the `-s` params (see Parameters section below)
-Extract action's parameters | An action, which can be a call to any node script, bash, npm script etc., can have params to it which `npmapper` will attempt to extract and display in a table
+Auto-extract Pre & Post scripts | The tool will auto-extract the Pre and Post scripts if they exist Extract action's parameters | An action, which can be a call to any node script, bash, npm script etc., can have params to it which `npmapper` will attempt to extract and display in a table
 Script delegation | Trace scripts as they call nested scripts within the same package.json or even delegating to an **external** package.json file
 Cross-project mapping | You have a script which uses the `--prefix` parameter to call another script under a different project?
 Now you can trace that path nicely